elysium1499/DataVisualizationProject2025/src/4airport-statistics.md

 1. Average Delay: Depicted as an area within the chart, illustrating the typical delay duration experienced at the airport.
 2. Percentage of Flights Diverted: Indicates the proportion of flights rerouted to alternate destinations.
 3. Percentage of Flights Cancelled: Represents the share of scheduled flights that were cancelled.
+</div><div>

-Users can juxtapose the performance metrics of the selected airports, observing how each fares concerning delays, cancellations, and diversions.
+Users can juxtapose the performance metrics of the selected airports, observing how each fares concerning delays, cancellations, and diversions.<br><br>
 For instance, ATL, despite being the busiest airport in the U.S., demonstrates moderate average delays and minimal diversions and cancellations, suggesting robust operational efficiency.
 Conversely, ORD exhibits relatively higher average delays, aligning with its reputation for congestion challenges.
 SFO's moderate delays, often attributed to weather conditions like fog, are also evident.
 These comparative insights assist stakeholders in identifying areas for improvement and recognizing airports that exemplify operational excellence.
 </div>